-Single super-coalition shot
+Single super-coalition shot for democracy

 If New Zealanders elected their prime minister, there would now be a clear winner.

 And, unless it was under the old deeply undemocratic first-past-the-post system, that winner would be Winston Peters.

 Because, while Jacinda Ardern and Bill English top the preferred-prime-minister polls, few of the 31.7% who preferred Ardern would have had English as their second preference, and vice versa for the 33.1% who preferred the latter.
 Indeed, the second preferences—in this hypothetical prime-ministerial election—would have seen Peters’ 6.9% polling, play out as a classic, come-from-behind three-horse race.

 But even without the right to elect their own prime minister, Winston Peters could win that role by dragging New Zealanders out of the mire of polarised, two-party political trench warfare, and into super-coalition.
 Regardless of whether he props up a Labour-led or National-led government, Peters will be despised by the half of the populace summarily side-lined.
 But the same man could be the hero of the hour, and of the next three years, as prime minister of a government dedicated to advancing the policies that the four parties legitimately representedthe ACT party, in Parliament only through shameless manipulation of the coattails provision, cannot be considered to be legitimately represented can readily agree upon.